VTeselkin/PCB-reflow-solder-heat-plate/README.md

 ## Hardware design

-The idea for this design comes from https://github.com/AfterEarthLTD/Solder-Reflow-Plate.
-But when I checked the original design, I found some issues that could cause safety problems and other design choices that are not optimal.
+The idea for this design comes from https://github.com/DerSpatz/PCB-reflow-solder-heat-plate.
+This project is a logical continuation and development of the original idea of PCB reflow solder heat plate.

 ### Feature list